puppetlabs/puppetlabs-apt/README.md

 ## Module Description

-The apt module lets you use Puppet to manage APT (Advanced Package Tool) sources, keys, and other configuration options.
+The APT module lets you use Puppet to manage APT (Advanced Package Tool) sources, keys, and other configuration options.

 APT is a package manager available on Debian, Ubuntu, and several other operating systems.
-The apt module provides a series of classes, defines, types, and facts to help you automate APT package management.
+The APT module provides a series of classes, defined types, native types, and facts to help you automate APT package management.

-**Note**: Prior to Puppet 7, for this module to correctly autodetect which version of Debian/Ubuntu (or derivative) you're running, you need to make sure the `lsb-release` package is installed.
-With Puppet 7 the `lsb-release` package is not needed.
+**Note:** Prior to Puppet 7, for this module to correctly autodetect which version of Debian/Ubuntu (or derivative) you're running, you need to make sure the `lsb-release` package is installed.
+With Puppet 7, the `lsb-release` package is no longer needed.

 <a id="setup"></a>